 Missoula Bone & Joint Urgent Care

 OPEN Evenings, Saturdays and Weekdays for Walk-In orthopedic urgent care.
-Quick access to quality orthopedic care at our clinic on Mullan Road, Missoula.
+No appointment is necessary - walk-in for quick access to quality orthopedic care at our clinic on Mullan Road, in Missoula.
 Our walk-in clinic is a convenient one-stop option for treating orthopedic injuries and conditions.
 We are here for you when you need us!
 Our urgent care clinic is staffed with certified physician assistants (PA-C) who are backed by our board-certified orthopedic surgeons.

 Our Urgent Care Clinic has extended Evening and Saturday hours:

 - Monday - Thursday: 8:30 am - 7 pm

 Got Questions?
 Phone Urgent Care Directly at (406) 829-5581